MicrosoftDocs/connected-spaces/articles/data-privacy.md

 All of this data is stored in local storage, and is not easily accessible by customers from their Azure Stack Edge resource on the Azure Portal.
 Customers that need to delete all the data on their Azure Stack Edge can follow [these instructions for Azure Stack Edge device reset and reactivation](/azure/databox-online/azure-stack-edge-reset-reactivate-device).

 > [!NOTE]
 > After local processing, insights data is uploaded to the Connected Spaces cloud service for further processing and presentation through Connected Spaces dashboards.
 Customers can control whether they want to upload video data and inference data to their Microsoft Dataverse cloud storage and manage it.
 Go to **Settings** > **Privacy Information** to change where video and inference data is stored.
 [Learn more](video-inference-data-upload.md)

 ### Connected Spaces cloud service

-In the Connected Spaces cloud service on Azure, the following types of data are processed at the instructions of the customer:
+In the Connected Spaces cloud service on Azure, the following types of data are processed at the instructions of the customer.

+#### Video data

-- **Video data:** The video stream data sent from the edge gateway is saved to the customer's Microsoft Dataverse cloud storage.
+The video stream data sent from the edge gateway is saved to the customer's Microsoft Dataverse cloud storage.
 Video is not stored by default;  customers can opt in to save their video data.

+#### Inference data

-- **Inference data:** The inference data sent from the edge gateway is saved to the customer's Microsoft Dataverse cloud storage.
+The inference data sent from the edge gateway is saved to the customer's Microsoft Dataverse cloud storage.

+#### Insights data

-- **Insights data:** The insights data described above is aggregated further into hourly summaries and correlated with other business data (for example, total entry events during the 9 AM hour for the entire store) and then stored in the customer's Microsoft Dataverse cloud storage for viewing via the Connected Spaces web app.
+The insights data described above is aggregated further into hourly summaries and correlated with other business data (for example, total entry events during the 9 AM hour for the entire store) and then stored in the customer's Microsoft Dataverse cloud storage for viewing via the Connected Spaces web app.
 Insights data includes:

 - Time stamp, summarized by hour or other time interval

 - Type: entrance, display, queue, venue

 - Value sums, averages and maximums over the hour: dwell time, dwells, enters, exits, visits, visit time, occupancy, occupancy change, over capacity

 - AI skill type: shopper analytics, display effectiveness, queue management

 - Zone, such as "Front entrance", "Aisle 1 display", and so on

 - Time zone info: day of year, hour of day

 - Store name, such as "Redmond store", "Seattle store", and so on

 - Identifiers: store, skill, insight

+#### Configuration data

-- **Configuration data:** This is information about the retailer’s store and the edge gateway configuration used for setup and configuration of camera zones (for example, store name, paired camera IP address, camera view snapshot image, and zone skills).
+This is information about the retailer’s store and the edge gateway configuration used for setup and configuration of camera zones (for example, store name, paired camera IP address, camera view snapshot image, and zone skills).

+#### Telemetry data

-- **Telemetry data:** This is information about the health of the edge gateway, the Connected Spaces cloud service, and the Connected Spaces web app.
+This is information about the health of the edge gateway, the Connected Spaces cloud service, and the Connected Spaces web app.

 - The cloud service processes the data as it arrives for each hourly aggregation and does not store the data in the Connected Spaces cloud.